Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects

 \subsection{Polarized ray-tracing}

-We used the public polarized ray-tracing code \texttt{GYOTO}\footnote{\url{https://github.com/gyoto/Gyoto}}~\citep{gyoto2011, gyoto2024} to compute the images of the hot spot model for the four Stokes parameters (I, Q, U and V) which characterize the total received intensity (Stokes I) and the polarization of the received light (Q and U for linear polarization and V for circular polarization).
+We used the public polarized ray-tracing code \texttt{GYOTO}\footnote{\url{https://github.com/gyoto/Gyoto}}~\citep{gyoto2011, gyoto2024} to compute the images of the hot-spot model for the four Stokes parameters (I, Q, U and V) which characterize the total received intensity (Stokes I) and the polarization of the received light (Q and U for linear polarization and V for circular polarization).
 For this study, we ignored the circular polarization V as it is not measurable by GRAVITY.

 For each observing time, we compute the field integrated polarized fluxes $F_I(t)$, $F_Q(t)$, and $F_U(t)$ in Jansky, and the centroid position of the total flux ($X(t), Y(t)$) from the computed images.
-While polarization strongly depends on the orbital parameters and the inclination (see below), the incorporation of the astrometry allows breaking some degeneracies.
+While polarization strongly depends on the orbital parameters and the inclination (see below), the incorporation of the astrometry allows for breaking some degeneracies.
 For the rest of the paper, the field of view is set to 2.6 times the orbital radius in M units to optimize the computation time, and the default resolution is 300x300 pixels.
-Such resolution is sufficient to get the low-order plunge-through images from the ECO models but not the high-order ones, which require an extreme resolution but have a minor impact on the observed fluxes.
-The differences with the Schwarzschild metric come mainly from the additional or absence of light rings and additional plunge-through images \citep[][Tamm~\textit{et al.}, in prep]{Rosa2025}.
-The observed wavelength is set to the one of GRAVITY, that is, $2.2\, \mu$m.
+This resolution is sufficient to get the low-order plunge-through images from the ECO models but not the high-order ones, which require an extreme resolution but have a minor impact on the observed fluxes.
+The observed wavelength is set to the one of GRAVITY, i.e., $2.2\, \mu$m.